On this page:

 Some states are considering laws to ban those under age 18 from using tanning beds.
 And many states now have laws that require minors to have a parent’s consent or be accompanied by a parent to the tanning facility.

 FDA’s current performance standard requires that a sunlamp product’s label include a recommended exposure schedule.
+(Performance standards, among other things, help ensure devices function as intended, which may help to reduce risks to consumers.)
 FDA has advised manufacturers that this schedule should provide for exposures of no more than three sessions in the first week.

 In an NCI-sponsored study published in September 2009 in the Archives of Dermatology, the study researchers hired and trained college students to pose as 15-year-old, fair-skinned girls who had never tanned before.
 By telephone, the students asked more than 3,600 tanning facilities in all 50 states about their practices.